 Also aboard S.S.
 Congo Hope are Eleanor’s parents Roger (George Barbier) and Penny Reed (gossip columnist Hedda Hopper) who have come to Africa to collect animals for their proposed zoo.
 Why they brought along Nevin, who shoots everything that moves, is beyond me.
 Sure he’s your daughter’s fiancée but when you are looking to capture animals alive you may want to leave behind the guy who thinks shooting a parrot with a rifle is appropriate.
 Also on board is Ben Alleu Bey (C. Henry Gordon) a rich and powerful sultan who upon seeing Eleanor decides he must add her to his harem of a hundred plus wives.

 When the Reed safari sets forth they are in the capable hands of their guide Olaf Punch (Joe Sawyer) a just on the wagon cad who sells them out to Ben Alleu Bey at the first sign of a bigger paycheck.
 This is one of those films where you really can’t root for anyone.
-Eleanor is the most sympathetic character we have, but being she is played by Olympic gold medalist swimmer, and not an actress, so one finds it a tad hard to get too attached to her.
-This brings us to this film’s Tarzan played by Glenn Morris, another non actor only this time an Olympic gold medalist in the decathlon.
-Sure Johnny Weissmuller was an Olympic medal winning swimmer, but he managed to convey a childlike charisma with a hint of danger that made his portrayal of Tarzan work, and add that to the fact that he had the great Maureen O’Sullivan backing his play as Jane makes up for a lot.
+Eleanor is the most sympathetic character we have, but being she is played by Olympic gold medalist swimmer and not an actress, so one finds it a tad hard to get too attached to her.
+This brings us to this film’s Tarzan played by Glenn Morris, another nonactor only this time an Olympic gold medalist in the decathlon.
+Sure Johnny Weissmuller was an Olympic medal-winning swimmer, but he managed to convey a childlike charisma with a hint of danger that made his portrayal of Tarzan work and adds to the fact that he had the great Maureen O’Sullivan backing his play as Jane, which makes up for a lot.
 Glenn Morris comes across more like a frat boy in search of the rest of his toga than a Lord of the Jungle.

 Tarzan’s Revenge was a critical and financial disaster, and it wouldn’t be until 1943 and Tarzan Triumphs that Sol Lesser would get another crack the Lord of the Jungle.
 The film has since fallen into the public domain so if you have 70 minutes to kill you can check out this odd little entry in Tarzan’s cinematic history.